RNA-FRETools/MASH-FRET/README.md

 ## Dependencies

 MASH was developed with MATLAB 7.12 (R2011a) and operating system Windows 7.
 The compatibility was further tested on Windows 8, 8.1 and 10 with MATLAB 7.12 (R2011a) to 9.3 (R2017b).
+MASH is (so far) not running under Matlab (R2018b).
+Character vector inputs have been removed for "solve" leading to multiple error messages.
+See MATLAB documentatin for immediate help.

 ## Usage